 Abstract-Wireless Sensor Networks (WSNs) are mostly deployed to detect events (i.e., objects or physical changes) at a high/low frequency sampling that is usually adapted by a central unit (or a sink), thus requiring additional resource usage in WSNs.
 However, the problem of autonomous adaptive sampling regarding the detection of events has not been studied before.
 In this paper, we propose a novel scheme, termed "event-sensitive adaptive sampling and low-cost monitoring (e-Sampling)" by addressing the problem in two stages, which lead to reduced resource usage (e.g., energy, radio bandwidth) in WSNs.
 First, e-Sampling provides a solution to adaptive sampling that automatically switches between high- and low-frequency intervals to reduce the resource usage while minimizing false negative detections.
-Our technique is to periodically study the frequency content of different frequency bands through wavelet decomposition, and set a new frequency accordingly.
 Second, by analyzing the frequency content, e-Sampling presents an event identification algorithm suitable for decentralized computing in resource-constrained WSNs.
 In the absence of an event, "uninteresting" data is not transmitted to the sink.
 We apply e-Sampling to structural health monitoring (SHM), which is a typical application of high frequency events.
-Evaluation via both simulations and experiments validates the advantages of e-Sampling in low-cost event monitoring, and in expanding the capacity and scope of WSNs for high data rate applications.
+Evaluation via both simulations and experiments validates the advantages of e-Sampling in low-cost event monitoring, and in expanding the capacity of WSNs for high data rate applications.